-PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ROADWAY CORPORATION FOR THE SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON , .
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ROADWAY CORPORATION FOR THE SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 9, 2003.

-The undersigned hereby appoints Michael W. Wickham, James D. Staley, J. Dawson Cunningham, John J. Gasparovic and Joseph R. Boni III, or any of them or their substitutes, as proxies, each with the power to appoint his substitutes, and hereby authorizes them to represent and vote, as designated herein, all the shares of common stock of Roadway Corporation held of record by the undersigned at the close of business on October 16, 2003, with all powers that the undersigned would possess if personally present, at the Special Meeting of Stockholders to be held at , located at , on day , and at any reconvened meeting following adjournments or postponements of the Special Meeting.
-In their discretion, the proxies are authorized to take action in accordance with their judgment upon any other business that may properly come before the Special Meeting, or any reconvened meeting following an adjournment or postponement of the Special
+The undersigned hereby appoints Michael W. Wickham, James D. Staley, J. Dawson Cunningham, John J. Gasparovic and Joseph R. Boni III, or any of them or their substitutes, as proxies, each with the power to appoint his substitutes, and hereby authorizes them to represent and vote, as designated herein, all the shares of common stock of Roadway Corporation held of record by the undersigned at the close of business on October 16, 2003, with all powers that the undersigned would possess if personally present, at the Special Meeting of Stockholders to be held at the Sheraton Cleveland City Centre Hotel, located at 777 St. Clair Avenue, Cleveland, Ohio 44114, on Tuesday, December 9, 2003, at 11:30 a.m.
+E.S.T., and at any reconvened meeting following adjournments or postponements of the Special Meeting.
+In their discretion, the proxies are authorized to take action in accordance with their judgment upon any other business that may properly come before the Special Meeting, or any reconvened meeting following an adjournment or postponement of the Special Meeting.